Category: Fall (autumn leaves)

 Otagi Nenbutsuji Temple (愛宕念仏寺)

 Otagi Nenbutsuji Temple is often confused with Adashino Nenbutsuji Temple.
 But these two Nenbutsuji Temples are completely different temples.
 Adashino Nenbutsuji Temple is located in the middle of Saga Toriimoto Preserved Street, while Otagi Nenbutsuji Temple is further up the mountain, past the first torii of Atago Jinja Shrine.
-In the Nara Period (766), Emperor…
+Recommended tour that visits the Otagi…

 Enrian Temple, autumn leaves (厭離庵)